Posted 11.03.2016 by Josh Krakauer

 Thinking about applying to Sculpt?
-You’ve made a great choice.
-We can’t wait to see your pitch or application.
+We can’t wait to meet ya.
 Make sure that you’re bringing your full personality and voice to your pitch.
 There is no box we are trying to check.
-We are forward focused, future thinking.
-Our best hires have not been afraid to share ideas, stories, or take creative approaches to getting our attention.
+Our best hires have not been afraid to share ideas, stories, or take creative approaches to get our attention.
 You’re in marketing, after all.

 Simple, but important.
 Preserve your formatting, fonts, and the integrity of your response the way you want us to read it.
 Do not send in any other format.

 If your file is “Resume”, “UpdatedResume”, or something similar, save-as again.
 A file label with your first and last name, resume, and date will help add context.
-An ideal example is “JaneDoe_Resume_10.2016.pdf”.
+An ideal example is “JaneDoe_Resume_10.2019.pdf”.

 Your resume doesn’t have to share every detail, but should give us an overview of the full story.
 One single-sided page is preferred.
 If your resume stretches two-pages, but has the substance of one, it poses questions.
 (Also, an eight-page resume is way too long, and yes, we have received those.)
 We want to read the reasons why you would be the perfect person for this job.
 We don’t need to see a list of every class you took in college.
 We do not need to see that you are an excellent decorator at the cupcake shop (even though that’s rad; we like cake).
 Don’t tell us you are proficient in Microsoft Word.
 Tell us why you’re the right candidate.
 Tailor your story.
 Be succinct.

 Don’t lie about your background.
 Seriously.
 We’re great at research and discovery (it’s what we do).
 So please, be honest about your qualifications.

 Design is important.
 Especially when you want to work at a creative shop.
 Set up your documents in a way that key information is easily found.
 If important facts about your qualifications are buried or hard to find, we may never notice them.